droidian/porting-guide/debugging-tips.md

 ### Kernel modules

-`systemd-modules-load` doesn't load the modules on MediaTek.
+`systemd-modules-load` doesn't load the modules on some MediaTek devices (module kernel version mismatch etc).

 [This](https://github.com/droidian-mt6765/adaptation-droidian-garden/blob/main/debian/adaptation-garden-configs.modules.service) service or some similar implementation can be included to load all the correct modules and get Wi-Fi working.

 ### Cursor on the screen